Showing posts with label Fort Lauderdale fishing. Show all posts

 The original pier, made of wood, jutted out past the shoreline 800 feet into the water, over the first reef.
 Anglers cast their lines off its 100-foot-wide T at the farthest end.
 In those days, the cost to visit or fish from the pier was 10 cents.
 The wooden structure was rebuilt by the Anglins at least three times when hurricanes broke it apart.
 After a destructive storm, the family would salvage its wood planks anywhere from 10th Street in Fort Lauderdale north to Sea Ranch Lakes to begin construction anew.

 Real estate agents Everett Sorensen and Frank Myatt (son of Lord’s Realty owner Ann Lord) bought the pier, not the land, with a 99-year lease in 1962.
 They rebuilt it with concrete pilings, extending its length to 876 feet.
 Anglin Fishing Pier (the name remained) reopened Nov.
-22, 1963, the day President Kennedy was assassinated.
+22, 1963, the day President Kennedy was assassinated, according to Sorensen when he was interviewed in 2004.

 Florida State Archives